Port Chicago, California: History

-In 1968, all property was bought and buildings demolished by the federal government to form a safety zone around the adjacent Concord Naval Weapons Station loading docks.
+In 1968, all property was acquired and the buildings subsequently were demolished by the federal government to form a safety zone around the adjacent Concord Naval Weapons Station loading docks.

 The Port Chicago Highway, a route from the city of Concord through the site of the former town, still exists in Contra Costa County.
 The portion that passed through the Concord Naval Weapons Station was blocked during the 1990s as a safety and security measure.
 Today, Port Chicago Highway is interrupted just past the town of Clyde and continues on the other side of the U.S. Army's Military Ocean Terminal, Concord (formerly the Tidal Area of the Concord Naval Weapons Station) in the unincorporated community of Bay Point.

+According to biographers Mack McCormick and Alan Greenberg, bluesman Robert Johnson had a cousin in Port Chicago, and his "Sweet Home Chicago" may be a reference to that.